 Universities, nice roads, lush forestry, posh and brightly colored mansions backed by Saudi money .
 Yes, “God’s own country” (as the saying goes) was truly rich.

+Finding a yoga ashram in India felt like a blessing.
 Each day at the Sivananda Yoga Ashram in Kerala (Neyyar Dam) I awoke to the early morning practice of satsang (aka “devotional chanting“) and meditation.
 At first I did this with fervor, but by the end of the week, I started tiring of it and realized, chanting for a half hour really isn’t my thing.

 Sunrise devotion and song felt right today, though.
 I had found an idyllic haven complete with new yogi friends, where I could live my passion for yoga and meditation in a stress-free environment away from daily chaotic life.
-I didn’t want to have to leave the ashram.
+I didn’t want to leave the ashram.
 It was one of the best experiences of my life!

+The campus bore amazing facilities that were geared towards western travelers.
+My every western need was conveniently provided for.
 This makes a monumental difference when you’re in India.
 The rigors of travel are often rife with the obstacles of food/water safety and sanitation.
 Ease is a luxury that’s hard to come by here.

-1. Following the schedule is compulsory.
+1. Following a yoga ashram schedule is compulsory

 My schedule was intense– from 5:30AM and driving until 10 PM.